Ethan826/udacity-fend-resume/README.md

     way: click on my name three times within a second for a warning, and do it again to make the page self-destruct (and do a little surprise).
 -   I customized the CSS.
-Is not particularly beautiful, but it is completely different than the original.
+It is not particularly beautiful, but it is completely different than the original.
 -   The design of the “JSON” object is a bit funky: you don’t pass in a URL for jobs or for projects.
 The rubric is very clear that the